5late/Newb-Config/README.md

 ## Packages

-**READ:** If you do not want any of the packages, open the corresponding text file, and delete the line with the package you do not want.
+**READ:** If you do not want any specific one of the packages, open the corresponding text file, and delete the line with the package you do not want.

 #### General Installation